operasoftware/toolkit/README.md

 * **modular** - define each component, reducer, service as a separate module,
 * **dynamic** - build in discovery service, lazy-load modules for flexibility or preload for performance,
 * **fast** - utilise virtual DOM, minimise the number of DOM modifications, benchmark all operations to ensure high performance,
-* **simple** - no millions of callbacks and events, utilise one-way model-view binding and dispatch commands to update the model,
+* **simple** - no millions of callbacks and events, utilise one-way model-to-view binding and unidirectional data flow,
 * **isolated** - encapsulate apps, reduce  usage of global variables to bare minimum,
-* **deterministic** - do not worry about race conditions, let the framework control the asynchronous operations,
+* **deterministic** - do not worry about race conditions, let the framework control the asynchronous operations properly,
 * **testable** - unit test all your components with little effort,
-* **debuggable** - easily inspect your apps, use live reload and time saving debug tools.
+* **debuggable** - easily inspect your apps, use live reload, instrumentation and time saving debug tools.

 ## UI first